yugabyte/pgx/README.md

 In the cluster-aware connection load balancing, connections are distributed across all the tservers in the cluster, irrespective of their placements.

-To enable the cluster-aware connection load balancing, provide the parameter `load_balance` set to true or any as `load_balance=any` in the connection url or the connection string (DSN style).
+To enable the cluster-aware connection load balancing, provide the parameter `load_balance` with value as either `true` or `any` in the connection url or the connection string (DSN style).
+[This section](url-todo) explains the different values for `load_balance` parameter.

 ```
 "postgres://username:password@localhost:5433/database_name?load_balance=any"